stigmergic/OpenExhibits-ArduinoModule/README.md

 ```

 Once this is running the module can be added to a OpenExhibits project as in this Main.as.
-The main thinkg to notice is the addition of the ArduinoViewer and ArduinoToCMLMapper objects.
+The main thing to notice is the addition of the ArduinoViewer and ArduinoToCMLMapper objects.
 These are responsible for the module and its Graphic interface.

-The main thinkg to notice is the addition of the ArduinoViewer and ArduinoToCMLMapper objects.
-These are responsible for the module and its Graphic interface.
+I developed this project on the Arduino Mega.
+Other Arduino boards will have different numbers of pins.
+You can select which pins are made active by editing the ArduinoViewer.as file directly or setting the variables and calling arduino.initArduino().
+This will select which pins are read, it is likely a performance boost to only activate the analog pins that you will actually be using.
+However by default I have activated all pins for my board.

 ```
 package
 {